Apply to be an IOP Resident Fellow

 Application Process Timeline

-Please contact Abbie James, Fellows Coordinator, with any questions about becoming an IOP Resident Fellow.
+Please contact Cassidy Bissell, Fellows Coordinator, with any questions about applying to be an IOP Resident Fellow.

 Many extraordinary individuals have contributed to our Fellows program, and we are honored that you are considering applying.
 We are confident that our program offers an unparalleled opportunity to join Harvard’s esteemed community, connect and engage with some of the brightest and most inspiring young people in the country, and form relationships with other leading political practitioners who serve as fellow Fellows.
 Our Fellows are selected through a rigorous and competitive application process that emphasizes genuine passion for mentoring students, an innovative concept for a study group to be conducted over the course of one semester, and commitment to being fully present on Harvard’s campus for roughly ten weeks.